Ho Chong: Later political activities

 In 1963, Ho ran for president but withdrew his candidacy to support a unified opposition candidate.
 He continued to be a prominent figure in South Korean politics, often serving as a mediator between different political factions.

 Role during the Third and Fourth Republics

 During the Third Republic under Park Chung Hee, Ho initially opposed the military government.
 However, he later took on advisory roles, serving as a consultant to the Ministry of Unification from 1969 to 1979.

-After the assassination of Park Chung Hee in 1979, Ho was appointed as a member of the National Affairs Advisory Council under the Choi Kyu-hah administration.
+After the assassination of Park Chung Hee in 1979, Ho was appointed a member of the National Affairs Advisory Council under the Choi Kyu-hah administration.

 Political views and legacy

 Ho Chong was known for his moderate political stance and his efforts to maintain stability during times of political upheaval.
 He advocated for a gradual approach to implementing democratic reforms, which sometimes put him at odds with more radical elements of the opposition.